oracle-livelabs/apex/online-bookstore-app/14-ai-vision/14-ai-vision.md

 ## Task 2: Create Automation

 In this task, we will create an automation in Oracle APEX that updates the object\_det and text\_det columns of the obs\_books table.
 This automation will be triggered whenever book details are updated.
-To ensure efficiency, we will add a WHERE clause so that the automation executes only when the Book_image column is modified.
+To ensure efficiency, we will add a WHERE clause so that the automation executes only when the book_image column is modified.
 If no rows meet this condition, the automation will exit immediately without performing any unnecessary operations.

 1. Navigate to **Shared Components** and under **Workflows and Automations**, select **Automations**.